-\\ Select "Population Type" from: General, Elderly, Disabled, Elderly/Disabled, Other ii.
-Planned Public Housing Units to be Removed
+Select "Population Type" from: General, Elderly, Disabled, Elderly/Disabled, Other

 ^^ 1204-1206 Arch Street and 7423-7429 Pen Avenue were purchased in 2022 with program income funds.
 The HACP is currently analyzing the most appropriate program assignment for the units.
 It is anticipated that this decision will be made in 2023 and that any conversion will occur in 2024.